Fast general two- and three-body interatomic potential

 So single linear regression should be solved to simultaneously obtain all $c_{IJ}$ and $d_{IJK}$ coefficients and thus fit multicomponent two- and three-body potential.

-It is a well known fact, that any continuous one-dimensional function can be approximated on the segment arbitrarily close in the form of Eq. \ref{eq:new_parametrization} by reducing grid spacing or, which is the same, increasing $Q_2$ \cite{deboor2}.
+It is a well-known fact that any continuous one-dimensional function can be approximated on the segment arbitrarily close in the form of Eq. \ref{eq:new_parametrization} by reducing grid spacing or, which is the same, increasing $Q_2$ \cite{deboor2}.
 The same also applies to the three-body potential.

-At the same time complexity during the calculation of energies and forces does not depend on $Q_2$ and $Q_3$.
-Indeed, for every considered atomic pair or triple the value of only one one- or three-dimensional polynomial of order $k$ or its derivative should be calculated.
+At the same time, complexity during the calculation of energies and forces does not depend on $Q_2$ and $Q_3$.
+Indeed, for every considered atomic pair or triple, the value of only one one- or three-dimensional polynomial of order $k$ or its derivative should be calculated.
 Computational costs per single atomic pair or triple increase with hyperparameter $k$, but it only relates to desired smoothness of the potential and does not control the fitting flexibility.
 In practice, we use $k = 2$ for all potentials in this work.
-In other words the number of adjustable parameters does not affect computational time.
-It is especially beneficial in the case of multicomponent systems with large number of atomic species where the number of these parameters can literally be thousands due to large numfer of functions $\varphi_3^{I, J, K}$ and large proportion of asymmetric or only partially symmetrical among them.
-In practice, the numbers of intervals of two- and three-body grids $Q_2$ and $Q_3$ are chosen long away in saturation area if training dataset is big enough.
+In other words, the number of adjustable parameters does not affect computational time.
+It is especially beneficial in the case of multicomponent systems with a large number of atomic species where the number of these parameters can literally be thousands due to a large number of functions $\varphi_3^{I, J, K}$ and a large proportion of asymmetric or only partially symmetrical among them.
+In practice, the numbers of intervals of two- and three-body grids $Q_2$ and $Q_3$ are chosen long away in saturation area if the training dataset is big enough.